 This maybe one of the newer applications of the tooltip.
 What if your tooltips are dynamic and can guide your users step by step?
 Much like the GIFs, you saw above.

 Well, the potential of this solution can revolutionize the way employees are trained on software platforms.
 Once created, the set of sequential tooltips, (also called interactive walkthroughs or guided walkthroughs) take the users step by step from start to end of a task.
-So, that cuts down the manual effort to train a user through time-consuming descriptive documentations, videos, and specialized workshops.
+So, that cuts down the manual effort to train a user through time-consuming descriptive documentation, videos, and specialized workshops.

-These type of tooltips are known as the Interactive tooltip.
+This is known as Interactive tooltip.

-If you are in sync with me, then you already know that the interactive tooltip can capture your user’s attention and make him/her act the way you want them too.
+If you are in sync with me, then you already know that the interactive tooltip can capture your user’s attention and make him/her act the way you want them to.
 And when implemented as a sequential set, the interactive tooltips (or rather interactive walkthroughs) would help him/her perform a particular task seamlessly, without any disruptions.

 But then, how can you ensure that your users perform the tasks promptly?

-Much like how a Knowledgebase lists down FAQ’s, make a list of all the interactive walkthroughs there is.
+Much like how a Knowledgebase lists down FAQs, make a list of all the interactive walkthroughs there is.
 You could probably have a list of them on a page with a search bar, which directs them to real-time interactive walkthroughs or else list them down in a quick access widget that eases that effort.